 “Every day Lahore police receive 4,000 calls on 15 out of which 90% are pranked calls,” the official revealed

-If a man has nothing to do and feels boredom, he just picks up his phone and calls the police helpline, and says various things.
+If a man has nothing to do and feels bored, he just picks up his phone and calls the police helpline, and says various things.
 According to a report, last year, 3.5 million calls received on the helpline of Karachi Police were the prank.

-Even the messaging helplines are not safe from the pranksters.
+Even the messaging helplines are not safe from pranksters.
 The departments that have launched an SMS or WhatsApp helpline, also face this kind of silly activities by the dumb people who don’t have anything else to do.

 To give you an outlook, here are some screenshots that were posted by the Banana News Network on their Facebook page.
 The screenshots show some messages received on the Rangers Madadgar WhatsApp emergency service.